 But that’s not the only genius thing about this campaign.
 They also managed to combine two seemingly incompatible incentives: fear and humor.
 The same terrifying message is being hit home but in a classic sitcom fashion.
 The viewer understands the products potential without feeling manipulated by fear.

 We felt that humor was a way to make the message of these ads fresh,” says Lange.
 “It’s a fine line when your whole campaign is about breaking and entering.”

 To add to the campaigns sitcom feel, two other advertisements were released in a sort of spin-off fashion.
 These shorter campaigns give more depth about the piano teacher and nosey neighbor’s break-in attempts.
 All while explaining the science of their product!

 4. If I Were You, I Would Turn Around

 ADT has also successfully managed to combine fear and humor in a compelling commercial.
 Watch as Ving Rhames stands outside a house through snow and shine without so much as blinking.
 Then when robbers fatefully show up he stands his ground in an Arnold Schwarzenegger style.

 This commercial also highlights how security companies don’t need to just target home owners.
 This campaign likely also scares burglars, robbers and nosey neighbours.
 How so, you may ask?

 Let’s see how this fares for a local company.
-Say if Chubb, an Auckland locksmith company decided to run a TV commercial they could have two options.
+Lets say an Auckland locksmith company decided to run a TV commercial they could have two options.
 They could firstly target home owners and try and convince them why their locks need replacing.
 However their campaign could also be seen by those committing the crime, convincing them that home owners are getting smarter.